agrifooddatacanada/OCA_package_standard/README.md

 	- `oca_bundle` which MUST contain two objects:
  		- `bundle` which MUST contain overlays and capture_base as specified by the [OCA specification v1.0.1](http://oca.colossi.network/specification/) and be canonicalized and serialized according to that specification.
 		- `dependencies` which MAY contain additional oca_bundles that are referenced by the OCA_package `oca_bundle` and meet the same `oca_bundle` requirements.
-	- `extensions` which MAY contain Recognized and Community overlays which are ordered lexicographically according to: [3.2.3 Sorting of Object Properties](https://www.rfc-editor.org/rfc/rfc8785#section-3.2.3)
+	- `extensions` which MAY contain Community overlays which are ordered lexicographically according to: [3.2.3 Sorting of Object Properties](https://www.rfc-editor.org/rfc/rfc8785#section-3.2.3)
 - Extension overlay contents MUST follow [3.2.3 Sorting of Object Properties](https://www.rfc-editor.org/rfc/rfc8785#section-3.2.3)
-- Recognized overlays MUST use type= "recognized/overlay/name/vX.X" where name is the name of the overlay and versioning MUST follow semantic versioning.
 - Community overlays MUST use type= "community/community_name/overlay/name/vX.X" where name is the name of the overlay, community_name is the name of the community and versioning MUST follow semantic versioning.

 ## OCA Package Overlay Documentation Requirements